Research Opportunities with UH Faculty

 - Dr. Cobi Heijnen, from the Department of Symptom Research at MD Anderson Cancer Center, is interested in hosting an undergraduate student with an interest in medicine or psychology into her research group to gain research experience within several projects on the neurotoxic effects of cancer treatment and prevention thereof.
-Dr. Heijnen is starting a series of studies including a clinical trial aimed at preventing chemotherapy-related neuropathy and a longitudinal observational study on the effects of psychological stress and somatic symptoms on morbidity.
-Research opportunities will include data collection in patient populations; training in medical information collection; and study management.
-Students will have to be willing and able to attend two 4-hour onsite courses.
+Dr. Heijnen is starting a series of studies including an clinical trial aimed at preventing the negative effects of psychological stress on somatic symptoms during chemotherapy.
+Research opportunities will include data collection in patient populations, training in medical information collection, and study management.
+Students will have to be willing and able to come in at least 10 hours per week.
 Motivated students interested in working with patients and learning behavioral neuroscience methods are encouraged to apply and should contact Dr. Lacourt with their CV and a letter of motivation at TLacourt@mdanderson.org.

 Community Partners & Texas Medical Center